 If you run CrowdSec as Docker container (e.g. by following my previous blog post), you can find the configuration files at your volume bind mounts that were defined in the CrowdSec Docker Compose project.

-In general, the data is typically stored at the following areas:
+Typically, the data is stored at the following areas:

 - Within CrowdSec's Docker container: